 The Executive Committee is appointed by the Board of Directors to exercise all powers and authority of the Board of Directors in the management of our business and affairs during intervals between meetings of the Board of Directors, and to provide oversight of, and make recommendations to, the Board of Directors regarding corporate initiatives and strategies.
-During 2010, the members of the Committee were, and presently are, Alyn R. Holt, Chairman, Robert E. Matthiessen, Stuart F. Daniels, and James W. Schwartz.
-The Committee held no meetings in 2010.
+During 2011, the members of the Committee were, and presently are, Alyn R. Holt, Chairman, Robert E. Matthiessen, Stuart F. Daniels, and James W. Schwartz.
+The Committee held two meetings in 2011.

 The Audit Committee is appointed by the Board of Directors to assist the Board of Directors in fulfilling its oversight responsibilities with respect to our financial management and controls.
 The Committee's primary oversight responsibilities relate to the integrity of our accounting and financial reporting processes, audits of our financial statements, and systems of internal control over financial reporting and accounting matters, and the independence, qualifications, retention, and performance of our independent registered public accounting firm.
-During 2010, the members of the Committee were, and presently are, Thomas J. Reilly, Chairman, Stuart F. Daniels, James J. Greed and James W. Schwartz.
+During 2011 and continuing in 2012, the members of the Committee have consisted of Thomas J. Reilly, Chairman, Stuart F. Daniels, James W. Schwartz and, until his death on May 2, 2012, James J. Greed.
 The Board of Directors has determined that Mr. Reilly meets the criteria of an "audit committee financial expert" as that term is defined in Item 401 of Regulation S-K. The Board of Directors has also determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
-The Committee held seven meetings during 2010.
+The Committee held eight meetings during 2011.

-The Compensation Committee is appointed by the Board of Directors to review, evaluate, and make recommendations to the Board of Directors regarding the compensation and benefit programs of our executive officers and to administer our equity based compensation plans.
-During 2010, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, James J. Greed, James W. Schwartz and Thomas J. Reilly.
+The Compensation Committee is appointed by the Board of Directors to review, evaluate, and approve the compensation and benefit programs of our executive officers, to administer our equity based compensation plans, and to review and recommend to the Board of Directors changes to our director compensation.
+During 2011 and continuing in 2012, the members of the Committee have consisted of Stuart F. Daniels, Chairman, James W. Schwartz, Thomas J. Reilly and, until May 2, 2012, James J. Greed.
 The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
-The Committee held two meetings during 2010.
+The Committee held one meeting during 2011.

-The Nominating and Corporate Governance Committee is appointed by the Board of Directors to select and recommend to the Board the director nominees to be presented for election at future annual meetings of stockholders and to review and assess our corporate governance procedures.
-During 2010, the members of the Committee were, and presently are, James J. Greed, Chairman, Stuart F. Daniels, James W. Schwartz and Thomas J. Reilly.
+The Nominating and Corporate Governance Committee is appointed by the Board of Directors to select the director nominees to be presented for election at future annual meetings of stockholders and to review and assess our corporate governance procedures.
+During 2011 and continuing in 2012, the members of the Committee have consisted of Stuart F. Daniels, James W. Schwartz, Thomas J. Reilly and, until May 2, 2012, James J. Greed, who served as Chairman.
+The Board of Directors has elected James W. Schwartz as Chairman of the Committee, effective May 14, 2012.
 The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
 See "Nominating Procedures" for information regarding the process for identifying and evaluating nominees, procedures for stockholder nominations and director qualifications.
-The Committee held two meetings during 2010.
+The Committee held one meeting during 2011.

 The Intellectual Property Committee is appointed by the Board of Directors to review, evaluate and make recommendations to the Board regarding the development, protection, and acquisition of intellectual property that is or may be used in our business.
-During 2010, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, Alyn R. Holt and Robert E. Matthiessen.
+During 2011, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, Alyn R. Holt and Robert E. Matthiessen.
 Daniel J. Graham, James Pelrin and certain other members of our management team serve as non-voting members of the Committee.
-The Committee held one meeting in 2010.
+The Committee held two meetings in 2011.